 Cost of ecommerce websites

-If you have a great product or service you want to sell online, you might want to know how much it costs to launch and manage an ecommerce website.
+If you have a great product or service you want to sell online, you might want to know how much it costs to launch and manage an ecommerce website in Ghana.

 Whilst we’ve covered website costs in Ghana before, there are quite a few areas to touch on specifically in this case.